Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

 \<this-intro-line-is-in-progress>

-Even though the straightforward dLTQueue algorithm we have ported in @naive-LTQueue pretty much preserve the original algorithm's characteristics, i.e. wait-freedom and time complexity of $Theta(log n)$ for both `enqueue` and `dequeue` operations (which we will prove in @theoretical-aspects[]), we have to be aware that this is $Theta(log n)$ remote operations, which is potentially expensive and a bottleneck in the algorithm.
+Even though the straightforward dLTQueue algorithm we have ported in @dLTQueue pretty much preserve the original algorithm's characteristics, i.e. wait-freedom and time complexity of $Theta(log n)$ for both `enqueue` and `dequeue` operations (which we will prove in @theoretical-aspects[]), we have to be aware that this is $Theta(log n)$ remote operations, which is potentially expensive and a bottleneck in the algorithm.

 Therefore, to be more suitable for distributed context, we propose a new algorithm that's inspired by LTQueue, in which both `enqueue` and `dequeue` only perform a constant number of remote operations, at the cost of `dequeue` having to perform $Theta(n)$ local operations, where $n$ is the number of enqueuers.
 Because remote operations are much more expensive, this might be a worthy tradeoff.